Agell9/HR-Analysis/README.md

 ### Saving the Final Merged Dataset:

-- After extracting each job role into its own CSV, I merged all the job roles into a single workbook in excel named Merged_Hr_Training_Data1, where each sheet represents a unique job role.
+- After extracting each job role into its own CSV, I merged all the job roles into a single workbook in excel named Merged_Hr_Training_Data_workbook where each sheet represents a unique job role.
 This restructured dataset allows for better analysis based on job roles, eliminating the inconsistencies tied to the original departments.

   # Additional Data Preparation In Power Bi